 What is Ubuntu?

 New versions of Ubuntu are released every six months – almost always in April and October.
-The version numbers represent the year (20) and the month (April/04) of release.
-This release period being a quarter of Debian’s means that Ubuntu versions get new and updated software much before Debian does, but it misses out on the long test period that Debian benefits from.
+The version numbers represent the year (20) and the month (i.e. April = 04) of release.
+This release period being a quarter of Debian’s means that Ubuntu gets new and updated software quicker than Debian does.
+But it does mean that Ubtuntu misses out on the long test period that Debian benefits from.